-- A range of health and community services are provided within the Township, including by medical and dental clinics in Lansdowne, Lyndhurst and Seeley's Bay; non profit organizations such as CPHC; and private care providers.
+- A range of health and community services are provided within the Township, including medical and dental clinics in Lansdowne, Lyndhurst and Seeley's Bay; non-profit organizations such as CPHC; and private care providers.
 Some of these practitioners make house calls - Health and community service buildings are generally accessible for clients of all ages and abilities - Health service providers and staff are generally respectful and trained to serve seniors appropriately

-Provide information and resources for older adults on health care and community services 2.
+1. Provide information and resources for older adults on health care and community services 2.
+Incompared to the state of t 2.
 Improve coordination between health care and community service providers 3.
-Increase access to general practitioners and specialists 4.
+Increase access to general practitioners and specialists 1 Improve transportation to health and social services 4.
 Improve transportation to health and social services 5.
 Increase safety of seniors through policing in the Township